ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-detail-design-resiliency.md

 Backups for an ICP deployment are crucial to restore the system to its working state if failure occurs.
 On top of a traditional VM backup, there is a sticking point, every ICP master node runs etcd, and etcd documentation clearly states not to use traditional VM backup to restore it.

-IBM Cloud Private at the platform level, you need to back up these components:
+{{site.data.keyword.cloud_notm}} Private at the platform level, you need to back up these components:

 -	**Etcd** — is used to store Kubernetes resources as well as Calico state information.
 -	**Docker Registry** — private image registry that is used to store container image files in an image repository.